Education of Looked After and Previously Looked After Children

 7.1 Child protection policy and procedures

 Following induction, all staff should have read the child protection policy and have an awareness of safeguarding issues and be clear about how to report concerns and who they should report to.
-Staff should receive training and guidance so they can recognise signs that a child is being drawn into anti-social or criminal behaviour (including gang involvement) and understand how behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting (also known as youth produced sexual imagery) put children in danger (see also Section 7.4, Protecting Children in Care from peer on peer abuse and Section 7.5, Serious Violence).
+Staff should receive training and guidance so they can recognise signs that a child is being drawn into anti-social or criminal behaviour (including gang involvement) and understand how behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting (also known as youth produced sexual imagery) put children in danger (see also Section 7.2, Protecting looked after children from sexual harassment and peer on peer abuse and Section 7.5, Serious Violence).

 All children should feel and be safe in the school they attend.
-Children in Care are a vulnerable group.
+Children with a Social Worker, Children in Care and Previously Looked After Children are all particularly vulnerable.
 The aim of safeguarding and promoting the welfare of all children in education should be:

 - Protecting them from maltreatment;